vonerikbarren/Portfolio--V3/markdown/Notes.md

 [] - Making sure that the footer on every page is set and fixed [] - The contact me page should be linked on every page from multiple sections [] - The about me should have a link to my resume as a pdf, github, and LinkedIn [] - Emphasis that I use the MERN suite and D3 for data visualization.
+[] - Also emphasize on the fact that I also know how to use Three.js and GSAP within react.